WGLab/LongReadSum/README.md

 | -r, --read_ids | A comma-separated list of read IDs to extract from the file
 | -R, --read-count | Set the number of reads to randomly sample from the file | 3

-General usage:
+## General usage
 ```
 longreadsum pod5 -i <INPUT_FILE> -o $OUTPUT_DIRECTORY --basecalls $INPUT_BAM [--read-count <COUNT> | --read-ids <IDS>]
 ```

-Download an example HTML report [here]() (data is HG002 using ONT R10.4.1 and LSK114 downloaded from the tutorial https://github.com/epi2me-labs/wf-basecalling)

 # ONT FAST5

 ## Signal QC

-This section describes parameters for generating a signal and basecalling QC report from ONT FAST5 files with signal and basecall information.
+This section describes how to generate QC reports for generating a signal and basecalling QC report from ONT FAST5 files with signal and basecall information (data shown is HG002 sequenced with ONT Kit V12 Promethion R10.4.1 from https://labs.epi2me.io/gm24385_q20_2021.10/):

+## Parameters
+> [!NOTE]
-> :bulb: **NOTE**: The interactive signal-base correspondence plots in the HTML report use a lot of memory (RAM) which can make your web browser slow.
+> The interactive signal-base correspondence plots in the HTML report use a lot of memory (RAM) which can make your web browser slow.
 Thus by default, we randomly sample only a few reads, and the user can specify a list of read IDs as well (e.g. from a specific region of interest).